Callum-OP/Piano-Teacher/README.md

 The colours and layout on dark mode on some mobile browsers does not look right compared to the intended look.
 If the user switches windows or tabs the audio and animation will stop playing.
 (Maybe it should automatically pause and resume instead?
 Alternatively see if it is possible for at least the audio to play when away from tab)
 Notes may be too close together making it hard to tell them apart if many notes are played in succession.
+If the tempo is changed the highlight on the piano keys will remain the same.